sangramsingh03/hotel-booking-app/README.md

-# Setting Up the MERN Booking App
+# Setting Up the Hotel Booking App

 This guide will walk you through the process of setting up the Hotel Booking App on your local machine.